devpro/devpro.github.io/dotnet/dotnetcore/logging.md

       <!-- ... -->
     </Project>
     ```
-  * Add IController to the class constructor and the related private field
+  * Add `ILogger` dependency (IoC) to the class constructor and the related private field

     ```csharp
     using Microsoft.Extensions.Logging;